 The current scheme is available to view at:

-The Panel will review the whole scheme again in late 2015.
+The Panel will review the scheme periodically.

 A summary of the allowances paid is at: